Updated June 10, 2026

 A no-start morning usually comes down to one of three parts: the battery, the alternator, or the starter.
+They’re connected in one chain (the battery stores power, the alternator recharges it while you drive, the starter spends it to crank the engine), which is why their failures look similar at first glance.
+People replace batteries when the alternator was the problem all the time.
 Here’s how to tell them apart so you replace the right one the first time.

 Read the symptoms

-- Nothing at all (no dash lights, no click) → dead battery or a bad connection.
+- Nothing at all (no dash lights, no click): dead battery or a bad connection at the terminals.

-- Slow, labored crank that fades → weak battery or a charging problem.
+- Slow, labored crank that fades: weak battery, or a battery drained by a charging problem.

 Test the battery

-With a multimeter across the terminals, a healthy battery reads about 12.6 volts at rest.
-Below 12.4V it’s low; below 12.0V it’s probably failing.
-A free load test confirms it.
+With a multimeter across the terminals (red probe on positive, black on negative, engine off and ideally after sitting overnight), a healthy battery reads about 12.6 volts at rest.
+Below 12.4V it’s low.
+Below 12.0V it’s probably failing.
+A free load test at any parts counter confirms it, because a battery can show decent voltage and still collapse under cranking load.

 Test the alternator

-Start the engine and measure again.
-A working alternator pushes the reading up to about 13.7–14.7 volts.
-If it stays around 12V, the alternator isn’t charging the battery.
+Start the engine and measure across the battery again.
+A working alternator pushes the reading up to about 13.7 to 14.7 volts.
+If it stays around 12V with the engine running, the alternator isn’t charging, and the car is living on borrowed time until the battery drains.

 Suspect the starter

-If the battery tests good but you still get a single click or silence, the starter is the usual suspect — especially if tapping it lets the car start once.
+If the battery tests good and the connections are clean, but you still get a single click or silence when you turn the key, the starter is the usual suspect.
+Classic confirming signs:

 Get the right part

-Once you know which part failed, match it to your exact vehicle — see how to find the right part.
-We carry batteries and starters & alternators, new and quality used, shipped to your door or delivered across Nebraska.
+Once you know which part failed, match it to your exact vehicle, because batteries vary by group size and cranking amps, and starters and alternators often differ by engine.
+See how to find the right part.
+We carry batteries and starters and alternators, new and quality used, shipped to your door or delivered across Nebraska.
 Request a part and we’ll confirm the fit.
+Still not sure which part it is?
+Describe the symptoms and we’ll help you narrow it down before you spend anything.